yoyz/picoloop/README.md

 1. L/S   load and save a pattern  track or the 4 pattern track ;
 2. BANK  change the current bank which allow you to have more pattern.
-3. PSH   shift left or right the pattern of a track ;
+3. PSH   shift left or right the pattern of a track and add bunch of 16 step ;
 4. MAC   change the current synth engine, synth, drumsynth, dbopl ( adlib fm )
 5. FX    apply fx on the current track delay
 6. BPM   change the BPM and swing of the 4 track and the step diviser of the current track